 The StopGap School Project involves education centred around disability, accessibility, and inclusion for the elementary school grades.
-Core lessons include the community accessibility audit, outreach to local businesses with single stepped entryways, and painting and delivering ramps!
+Core lessons include the community accessibility audit, outreach to local businesses with single stepped entryways, and painting and/or delivering ramps!
 This year-long learning adventure gets students out of the classroom and into their school’s local neighbourhood.

 Let the learning begin!

 We recommend introducing your class to the School Project through The Ramp Man storybook.
 The book takes the large subjects of disability, accessibility, inclusion, and barrier free design and sums it all up into a fun storybook!

 Email us at email@example.com to get a copy for your classroom and start the School Project with your class today!